thaonguyen-ha/thaonguyen-ha.github.io/content/research.md

 "Do Ceasefires Quench or Fuel Violence in Competitive Conflict Networks?"

-"Political Territoriality and Urban Violence in Postwar Abidjan" [with Sebastian van Ballen].
+"Political Territoriality and Urban Violence in Postwar Abidjan" [with Sebastian van Baalen].

 ## Publications